 Epiphyllanthus obovatus, Epiphyllanthus opuntioides, Epiphyllum opuntioides, Zygocactus opuntioides

-Schlumbergera opuntioides resembles other species of the genus Schlumbergera in that it has leafless green stems, made up of distinct segments, which act as photosynthetic organs.
-However, most other species have stems which are consistently strongly flattened, whereas in S. opuntioides, although young segments may be relatively flat, being up to 2.8 inches (7 cm) long and up to 1.2 inches (3 cm) wide, but only up to 0.4 inches (1 cm) thick, the segments become more cylinder-shaped as they age, as well as becoming more woody.
+Schlumbergera opuntioides is a rare cactus with green leafless stems made up of distinct segments.
+The stems look like those of an Opuntia.
+Young segments may be relatively flat, up to 2.8 inches (7 cm) long, up to 1.2 inches (3 cm) wide, and up to 0.4 inches (1 cm) thick.
+They become more cylinder-shaped as they age, as well as becoming woodier.
 The plant may form a shrub up to 4 feet (1.2 m) tall.
-The flowers are pink to purple in color, up to 2.4 inches (6 cm) long and up to 1.8 inches (4.5 cm) in diameter.
+Flowers are pink to purple, up to 2.4 inches (6 cm) long, and up to 1.8 inches (4.5 cm) in diameter.

 How to Grow and Care

-It is endemic to the coastal mountains of south-eastern Brazil where its natural habitats are humid forests and rocky areas.
+This species is endemic to the coastal mountains of south-eastern Brazil, where its natural habitats are humid forests and rocky areas.